Site Rules

 Reference Folder

-02-resources/02_03-clippings— external content (essays, articles, high-quality wiki pages)
+00-raw/clippingsexternal content (essays, articles, wiki pages)

-Admin Folder (hidden in navigation)
+**Admin Folder

-static_files— images, audio, template, PDFs, etc.
+static_filesimages, audio, template, PDFs, etc.

-Raw Folder (hidden, accessible)
+Raw Folder (hidden)

 7.3 Links and Metadata

-- Use Web Clipper for external material
+- Use Web Clipper for importing webpages.

 modified: {{date}}to track edits